bikeshaving/crank/website/documents/guides/03-components.md

 renderer.render(<Counter />, document.body);
 ```

-By yielding elements rather than returning them, we can make components stateful using variables in the generator’s local scope.
-Crank uses the same diffing algorithm which reuses DOM nodes to reuse generator objects, so there will only be one execution of a generator component per rendered element.
+By yielding elements rather than returning them, components can be made stateful using variables in the generator’s local scope.
+Crank uses the same diffing algorithm which reuses DOM nodes to reuse generator objects, so there will only be one execution of a generator component for a given element in the tree.

 ## The Crank Context
 In the preceding example, the component’s local state was updated directly when the generator was executed.
 This is of limited value insofar as what we usually want want is to update according to events or timers.